 - The closest that Doctor Who has to a Myth Arc is that the Doctor is a Time Lord and he time travels and fights enemies.
 That said, the Master would count as an Overarching Villain because he is also a Time Lord, and pretty much the Doctor's Evil Counterpart throughout the series.
 The Daleks and the Cybermen would also count as they are two of the Doctor's Arch Enemies, and are recurring threats throughout the series.

 - Game of Thrones has slowly revealed resident backstabber Petyr Baelish as the driving force behind most of the series' non-supernatural events, including the War of the Five Kings.
 He has thus served as an antagonist for the entirety of the show's run (so far).
+Until Sansa has him executed at the end of Season Seven, by which point Cersei Lannister and the Night King have taken over the role of antagonist.

 - Rumpelstiltskin in Once Upon a Time.
 He created the Dark Curse that sent all the fairy tale characters to Earth to begin with, is responsible for helping to create most of the other Big Bads in the show, and unlike other mainstay foes Evil Queen Regina and Captain Hook, he has never made a stable Heel–Face Turn and continues to do terrible things that jeopardizes everyone's safety.